Shingles (herpes zoster) is a painful, blistering rash. It is a reactivation of the virus that causes chickenpox.

 Being vaccinated with the shingles vaccine will help protect you from getting shingles.
 Vaccination is recommended for older adults.

-Vaccination is free for eligible groups.
+Vaccination is free for eligible groups, see below for details.

 For detailed information, including timings, refer to the WA Immunisation Schedule or speak to a health professional.